nicklockwood/GLView/README.md

     + (GLModel *)modelWithContentsOfFile:(NSString *)path;
     - (GLModel *)initWithContentsOfFile:(NSString *)path;

 These methods load a GLModel from a file.
 The path parameter can be a full or partial path.
 For partial paths it is assumed that the path is relative to the application resource folder.
-The format is inferred from the file extension; Currently only .obj (Wavefront) and .model (Apple binar model format) files are accepted.
+The format is inferred from the file extension; Currently only .obj (Wavefront) and .model (Apple binary model format) files are accepted.
 Models loaded in this way are not cached or de-duplicated in any way.

     - (void)draw;

 Renders the model in the current GLView.
-In practice you may wish to configure the OpenGL state fro the model before calling draw, e.g. by setting a texture image to use for the rendering.
+In practice you may wish to configure the OpenGL state for the model before calling draw, e.g. by setting a texture image to use for the rendering.
 See the GLModelView `layoutSubviews` method for an example.

 GLModelView properties